-Early industry estimates are that the cost of transition could be greater than \$200 MM for some banks - a similar order of magnitude to recent regulatory change programmes such as MiFID 2 and historical transition programmes such as the Euro transition and Y2K.
-Yet awareness of this upcoming challenge remains surprisingly low.
+The latest round of regulatory statements should provide added impetus for action, now.
+Three years is not long to undertake a project that could cover hundreds of thousands of contracts and affect multiple business lines and every function in the organization.
+Early industry estimates are that the cost of transition could be greater than \$200 million for some banks - a similar order of magnitude to recent regulatory change programs such as MiFID 2 and historical transition programs such as the Euro transition and Y2K.